 A window opens with a list of information for the floppy drive, including the device files.
+Identify your floppy device file number and use it in the following steps.

 Formatting a New Diskette

 You must always format a new floppy diskette with the mediainit utility before using it.
 To format a new floppy diskette follow these steps: